LIT-Protocol/docs/docs/intro/what-is-lit-protocol.md

 For end users, Vincent serves as a marketplace for discovering these agentic apps and tools, while giving them the ability to set fine-grained permissions that govern the specific actions agents can take on their behalf when interacting with each (i.e. spending limits or time intervals for DCA).

 [Get started building with Vincent](https://sdk-docs.heyvincent.ai/).

+**Multi-Party and Cross-Org Coordination**: Lit’s threshold cryptography allows multiple parties to share control over keys and secrets without ever handing trust to a single operator.
+This enables DAO treasuries, consortium agreements, corporate boards, and cross-organizational data sharing to coordinate securely and verifiably.

+**Decentralized Identity & Authentication**: Developers can build authentication and access systems without relying on a central provider.
+Lit makes it possible to create portable, user-owned identities that work across apps and platforms, replacing siloed login systems.

+**Custody-Resistant Secrets**: Enterprises can secure sensitive credentials (like API keys, medical records, or enterprise config secrets) with Lit.
+Recovery and continuity can be built in without any single custodian holding full control—reducing insider risk and improving compliance.

+**Machine-to-Machine Trust**: Autonomous agents, IoT devices, and AI systems can use Lit to sign messages, prove identity, and encrypt traffic across owners and jurisdictions, enabling decentralized machine-to-machine economies.

 ## Community
 Join the Lit developer community on [Discord](https://litgateway.com/discord) and [Telegram](https://t.me/+aa73FAF9Vp82ZjJh) to stay up to date on the latest developments, troubleshoot errors, get technical support, and engage with fellow builders.